Is Netflix a good investment?

 This is not a financial advice.
 I am not a financial advisor and I only do these post in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.

-Netflix is defined as a over-the-top content platform and production platform.
+Netflix is defined as an over-the-top content platform and production platform.
 It was founded in 1997 by Reed Hastings and Marc Randolph and is located in California.
 I believe most people know about Netflix, so I see no reason to go deeper into what the company does, instead we will look at the moat.
 Netflix is a well-known brand, which is so well-known that it is even used as part of a euphemism for sexual activity being "Netflix and chill".
 It gives Netflix some sort of brand moat, however I would argue that the brand moat is relatively weak.
-It is so easy to switch from one streaming company to another, and if the company does not provide the content you like, most customers wont stay because of the brand itself.
+It is so easy to switch from one streaming company to another, and if the company does not provide the content you like, most customers won't stay because of the brand itself.
 Meaning I don't think it has as strong as a moat as I would usually like.

 Their CEO is Reed Hastings.
 Besides being the CEO, he is also the cofounder of Netflix.
-His educational background is a Master's Degree in computer science from Stanford University.
+His educational background is a master's degree in computer science from Stanford University.
 He doesn't credit his educational background for his entrepreneurial spirit though, instead he credits his time in the Peace Corps for that, as he believes it gave him a combination of service and adventure.
 During his time in the Peace Corps, he went to teach math in rural Swaziland for two years and regarding to his entrepreneurial spirit he has stated "Once you have hitchhiked across Africa with ten bucks in your pocket, starting a business doesn't seem too intimidating".
-Prior to founding Netflix he founded Pure Software, while the company was successful, he did have some managerial challenges.
-Once Pure Software (then Pure Atria due to a merger) was acquired by Rational Software, he left soon after, and spent two years thinking about avoid similar problems in his next startup.
+Prior to founding Netflix, he founded Pure Software, while the company was successful, he did have some managerial challenges.
+Once Pure Software (then Pure Atria due to a merger) was acquired by Rational Software, he left soon after, and spent two years thinking about avoid similar problems in his next start up.
 Those years were very beneficial for him as his way of leadership is now considered transformational.
 His approach to personal time off, travel policies, formal reviews and compensation packages are far from mainstream corporate America.
 You can read much more about his management style in the book "No Rules Rules".
 I really like his managerial style and I believe his results speak for themselves and it is safe to say that his is a very good CEO that you can trust

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how to do it, you can read this post.

 I hope that you enjoyed my analysis.
-Unfortunately I cannot do a post of all the companies I analyze.
-I am available to copy but if you do your own trades, you can follow me instead or check out my portfolio every now and then.
+Unfortunately, I cannot do a post of all the companies I analyze.
+I am available to copy but if you do your own trades, you can follow me on Twitter instead, as I tweet when I buy or sell anything.

-Some of the greatest investors in the world believe in karma, and in order to receive, you will have to give.
+Some of the greatest investors in the world believe in karma, and to receive, you will have to give.
 If you appreciated my analysis and want to get some good karma and show your appreciation, I would kindly ask you to donate a bit to Animals Asia.
 It is an organization that does a lot of great work such as saving bears from those disgusting bear bile farms.
 If you have a few bucks to spare and you enjoyed my writing, you would receive lots of good karma, if you would donate a little here.
 Every contribution matters no matter how little.
 Thank you.